Create a Kubernetes Cluster

 You can encrypt the traffic between the nodes in the cluster.
 This can be useful for nodes that are not part of a private network.

-SSH Allowed Networks (coming soon)
+SSH and API Allowed Networks

 Public/Private Network configuration